Causing Serious Injury by Careless Driving: more drivers to face the prospect of prison sentences

 The likely effect is that a significant number of cases that would previously have been charged as simple Careless Driving will now be charged under the new offence of Causing Serious Injury by Careless Driving, and could therefore result in custodial sentences for drivers.

 This raises the stakes considerably for drivers who are involved in any collision, as well as for their employers.

-Where any collision occurs in which the other person receives medical attention, it would be best to assume that the driver is being treated as a suspect for an offence which carries potential imprisonment, and to act accordingly.
+Where any collision occurs in which the other person receives medical attention, it would be best to assume that the driver is being treated as a suspect for an offence that carries potential imprisonment and to act accordingly.